rowanmoul/ArchSecureDualBoot/README.md

 #### Generating the LUKS MasterKey with the TPM (Optional)

 The TPM has a built in [TRNG](https://en.wikipedia.org/wiki/Hardware_random_number_generator) that is potentially a better source of entropy than `/dev/random` and `/dev/urandom`.
 This is not to say that either of those are bad.
 In most cases they are actually very good sources of entropy!
-I'm not going to get into why you would want to use one or the other.
+We're not going to get into why you would want to use one or the other.
 That is left to you to research and determine.
 If you want, you can generate your LUKS master key with the TPM rather than `cryptsetup`'s default of `/dev/urandom`.
 To do this, we will first create a 100mb ramfs to work in, so that the key is never saved to a disk in the clear:

 ```Shell